 That why Trump’s followers don’t care that he is a grubby louse; they believe he is strong.
 They believe that he can protect them.

 They can’t see Trump’s weakness.
 So to break the bond between Trump and his supporters, we do not need to convince them he is a crook.
 We need to focus on Trump’s weakness to convince them that he is feeble, and a coward.

 Trump’s weakness is not a very hard sell.
 Look at the opening paragraph.
 Strong men serve their country, weak men shirk their military obligations.
 Strong men earn their money through long hours of hard work and honest labor, weak men steal it.
 Strong men win elections by convincing people of their skill and capabilities, weak men suborn treason by enlisting our sworn enemies to swing the vote.
 Strong men care for their wives and their families, weak men cheat on their families, and use them to further their criminal enterprises.

 Strong men take responsibility for their actions; weak men blame others.
 Strong men are intelligent men.
 Only weak men hide behind obscenities and insults when confronted with criticism.

 And only weak men crave constant, fawning attention.

 So one possible solution is to find people whom Trump’s supporters admire, as much or more than they do Trump, and make the differences sharp.
 Trump’s weaknesses will be sharply outlined when he is compared to strong men.

 Donald J. Trump’s weakness is everywhere: he is a pathetic, sad, weak little man.
 And once his supporters see that, they will quickly abandon him.

-These insights are further explored in my book, Kings, Conquerors, Psychopaths: From Alexander to Hitler to the Corporation, available from the University of Louisiana Press and Amazon.
+These insights are further explored in my book, Kings, Conquerors, Psychopaths: From Alexander to Hitler to the Corporation, available from the Amazon.